Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 New students enrolled in online only courses who remain outside the U.S. must report their intent to enroll online via the iStart “Arrival Confirmation” e-form.
 OIE will then update the program start date on the SEVIS record and issue a new I-20.
 Students receiving an updated program start date will not be required to pay the I-901 fee again or reapply for a visa if they have already received one.

-Q: If I am transferring my SEVIS record to Georgia Tech but plan to enroll online only from outside the U.S., will my SEVIS record be active in fall 2020?
+Q: If I am transferring my SEVIS record to Georgia Tech but plan to enroll online only from outside the U.S., will my SEVIS record be active?

-Q: I am a new student planning to enroll full-time in residential and hybrid courses and enter the U.S. for fall 2020.
-Will I need an updated I-20 with remarks showing I am enrolled full-time in residential instruction to enter the U.S.?
+Q: I am a new student planning to enroll full-time in residential and hybrid courses and enter the U.S. Will I need an updated I-20 with remarks showing I am enrolled full-time in residential instruction to enter the U.S.?

 Q : If I need to defer my I-20 start date or admission, do I need to pay the I-901 SEVIS fee and pay for shipping costs to mail the I-20 again?